-- a) Each boat must follow the most recent US Sailing Safety Equipment Requirements... - b) Jack lines shall be installed before the boat leaves the dock and a sharp knife shall be kept in the cockpit.
+- a) Each boat must follow the most recent Minimum Equipment & Safety Recommendations of the Y.R.A. of Long Island Sound: Category B. (See www.yralis.org > Safety). - b) Jack lines shall be installed before the boat leaves the dock and a sharp knife shall be kept in the cockpit.
 Each boat shall have a hand-held VHF radio and a VHF radio capable of receiving automatic weather alerts and tones.
-This modifies the US Sailing Safety Equipment Requirements. - c) Each boat shall certify that it is in compliance with the US Sailing Safety Equipment Requirements by completing a Self Inspection Certificate for each regatta.
+This modifies the Minimum Equipment & Safety Recommendations of the Y.R.A. of Long Island Sound. - c) Each boat shall certify that it is in compliance with the Minimum Equipment and Safety Recommendations by completing a Self Inspection Certificate for each regatta.